If you are considering using an OER, you may be concerned about where to go to find resources, and also how to evaluate the resources you find.

 - Global Text Project is an initiative out of the Terry College of Business at UGA that offers another option for uploading and sharing OER with a searchable database.

 - Affordable Learning Georgia is an initiative funded by the Board of Regents of the University System of Georgia.
-This group has been awarding grants for different courses taught around the state of Georgia and maintains a list of all the new OER materials created by their recipients.
+This group has been awarding grants for different courses taught around the state of Georgia.
 Their website also includes additional resources and an excellent tutorial for using OERs.

 - GALILEO Open Learning Materials - Administered by Affordable Learning Georgia, this site lists open textbooks and ancillary materials developed within the University System of Georgia.